 This summer I had a chance to sit down with FrameMaker 12, released at the end of last year.
 I’d been anxious to get some real time with the product after seeing Maxwell Hoffmann do the first public demo of it at TC Camp in January.
 In fact, several happy TC Campers walked away with free licenses donated by Adobe, the Camp Ambassador, to the raffle!

-I admit that I’m not an expert at FrameMaker, but I’ve used it off and on since FrameMaker 8.
-Last year I spent some time with FrameMaker 11 and when I edit, I do it with Tags On.
+I admit that I’m not an expert at FrameMaker, but I’ve been using it since FrameMaker 8 and have even done some scripting using FrameMaker server.
+Last year I spent some time with FrameMaker 11.
 My experiments with TCS5 and FrameMaker 12 made some key things in the FM12 release really stand out: